Visio_Lending_4c_horiz_300png-Aug-26-2021-03-08-51-65-PM-2

 Use DSCR Loans to Grow Your Rental Portfolio in Arizona

 Property investors across the state of Arizona are using debt service coverage ratio (DSCR) loans to expand their portfolios.
 DSCR is calculated by taking the monthly rental income and dividing it by the property's monthly payments including principal, interest, taxes, insurance, and association dues.
-The final debt service coverage ratio is essentially an indicator to the lender of a borrower's ability to repay their loan.
-Many lenders have a minimum DSCR of 1.2, which indicates positive cash flow.
+The final DSCR ratio is essentially an indicator to the lender of a borrower's ability to repay their loan.
+Many lenders have a minimum DSCR of 1.0, which indicates more money coming in than out.

-DSCR loans are ideal for self-employed investors or investors with large portfolios.
+DSCR loans are ideal for self-employed real estate investors or for someone with a large investment portfolio.
 Their simplified approval process and loan terms are designed specifically for real estate investors.
-Let's take a closer look
+Let's take a closer look at the benefits of a DSCR mortgage for investment properties, how it works, and how to qualify.

 Arizona DSCR Loans Look at Cash Flow Rather than Personal Income

-Traditional loans focus heavily on debt-to-income ratio (DTI) and require substantial documentation including pay stubs, bank statements and tax returns.
-Meeting debt-to-income ratio requirements can be tricky for investors with multiple mortgaged rentals.
-On the other hand, DSCR loans have qualifications based on a minimum credit score and are underwritten using the property's income potential.
+Traditional loans focus heavily on debt-to-income ratio (DTI) and require substantial documentation including pay stubs, bank statements, employment history and tax returns.
+Meeting DTI requirements can be tricky for investors with multiple mortgaged investment properties.

 Arizona DSCR Loans Offer Flexible Terms and Fees